 - a diploma or degree, preferably in an IT-related subject such as network engineering, computer science or cyber security

-- a relevant industry-based certification, such as Certified Information Systems Security Professional (CISSP), which people usually study for after they have IT experience
+- a relevant industry-based certification, such as Certified Information Systems Security Professional (CISSP)

 - three to seven years’ experience in intermediate-level security roles or related roles such as network or systems administrator.